-6(c) External validation process

-Briefly describe the body's external validation process, if any, of the data or information contained within this report.
+6(c) External validation process - Briefly describe the body's external validation process, if any, of the data or information contained within this report.

-Portions of the data and information used are reported and audited externally, for example energy use within building and street lighting for CRC purposes, and waste figures by SEPA.
+Portions of the data and information used are reported and have been audited externally, for example energy use within building and street lighting for CRC purposes, and waste figures by SEPA.

-6(d) No validation process
+6(d) - Declaration